open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

   remote_user=root
   ```

-## Use the OpenTelemetry Collector Ansible Role
+## Use the OpenTelemetry Collector Ansible role

 Next, you'll define an Ansible playbook to apply your chosen or created OpenTelemetry Collector role across your hosts.